top of page

 For example, a Japanese person asks if there are any questions by the end of a meeting with one minute left.
 It could be a facade because they actually want to end it immediately.
 The correct response, if so, is to answer no. You don’t want to prolong the meeting and hold back other participants from their next agendas, even if you actually have questions.

 To avoid being a KY, you have to be aware of your surroundings.
-Here are a couple of things you can do to learn to read the situations:
+Understanding the context of conversations and social cues can help you interact more smoothly.
+Here are a few strategies to help you learn to read situations better:

 • Study Japanese body language